 2. Laser Clinics

 Laser Clinics, like Ideal Image, are capable of working under a Medical Director to perform an array of cosmetic laser treatments and injectable services.
-These types of careers include consulting with clients, understanding and successfully performing treatments, and reviewing post-treatment information.
+These types of careers include consulting with clients, understanding and successfully performing procedures, and reviewing post-treatment information.

 3. Fitness Facilities

 There are some fitness places, like Lifetime Fitness, hire cosmetic nurses who are certified in administering Botox and dermal fillers.
 It makes sense to have these types of nonsurgical treatments offered at a luxury gym: if you want to change your physique, there’s no shame in also improving your appearance in a nonsurgical way!
 That’s where cosmetic nurses come in.
-Many really enjoy working in this relaxed environment!
+Many enjoy working in this relaxed environment!

 Medical Aesthetics Training at National Laser Institute